-Subsequent events have been evaluated through February 28, 2014, which is the date these statutory basis financial statements were available for issuance.
+Subsequent events have been evaluated through March 1, 2015, which is the date these statutory basis financial statements were available for issuance.

-On January 1, 2014, the Company will be subject to an annual fee under section 9010 of the Affordable Care Act ("ACA").
-This annual fee will be allocated to individual health insurers based on the ratio of the amount of the entity's net premiums written during the preceding calendar year to the amount of the health insurance for any U.S. health risk that is written during the preceding calendar year.
-A health insurance entity's portion of the annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1, 2014.
-As of December 31, 2013, the Company has written health insurance subject to the ACA assessment, expects to conduct health insurance business in 2014, and estimates their portion of the annual health insurance industry fee to payable on September 30, 2014 to be \$9,780.
-The Company's Authorized Control Level RBC ("ACL RBC") ratio was 675% as of December 31, 2013.
-If the ACA assessment was recognized as a liability as of December 31, 2013, the ACL RBC ratio would have been 624%.
+The Company is subject to the annual fee under Section 9010 of the ACA.
+This annual fee is allocated to individual health insurers based on the ratio of the amount of the entity's net premiums written during the preceding calendar year to the amount of the health insurance for any U.S. health risk that is written during the preceding calendar year.
+A health insurance entity's portion of the annual fee becomes payable once the entity provides health insurance for any U.S. health risk for each calendar year beginning on or after January 1, of the year the fee is due.
+As of December 31, 2014, the Company has written health insurance subject to the ACA assessment, expects to conduct health insurance business in 2015, and estimates its portion of the annual health insurance industry fee payable on September 30, 2015 to be \$25,925,437.
+This amount is reflected in aggregate write-ins for special surplus funds.
+The